ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.hm-rega/README.md

 ### Instance
 ![](../../../de/adapterref/iobroker.hm-rega/media/44785b82964bcdc198565b1681787dc0.png) **Instance and signal**

-In the area *Instances* of the ioBroker you can now find the created instance (s).
+In the area *Instances* of the ioBroker you will now find the created instance (s).
 On the left, the traffic light system visualizes whether the adapter is activated or connected to the CCU.

 If you place the mouse pointer on a symbol, you will get detailed information.